Diverse Data Hub

 Each row in the data set represents an individual subject and includes the following selected variables:

-• Subject demographics: age, sex, ethnicity, education level, income level, and employment status
+• Subject demographics (subject_age, subject_sex, subject_ethnicity, subject_education, subject_income_category, subject_employment_status): age, sex, ethnicity, education level, income level, and employment status

-• Relationship context: whether the subject is part of a same-sex relationship, whether they are married, the duration of the relationship and how many children are in the household.
+• Relationship context (same_sex_couple, married, relationship_duration, children): whether the subject is part of a same-sex relationship, whether they are married, the duration of the relationship and how many children are in the household.

-• Couple behavior indicators: sex, flirting and fighting frequency.
+• Couple behavior indicators (sex_frequency, flirts_with_partner, fights_with_partner): sex, flirting and fighting frequency.

-• Pandemic Variables: interpreted impact of the pandemic in the relationship, income change during the pandemic, if the subject and their partner were sick with COVID-19 and if they were vaccinated.
+• Pandemic variables (rel_change_during_pandemic, inc_change_during_pandemic, subject_had_covid, partner_had_covid, subject_vaccinated, partner_vaccinated, agree_covid_approach): interpreted impact of the pandemic in the relationship, income change during the pandemic, if the subject and their partner were sick with COVID-19 and if they were vaccinated.

-• Quality of the relationship: variable used to measure the subject’s perceived quality of their relationship.
+• Quality of the relationship (relationship_quality): variable used to measure the subject’s perceived quality of their relationship.

 Purpose and Use Cases